Chart Color Schemes

 Dingley Village's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Health data shows Dingley Village residents have relatively positive health outcomes.
-Common health conditions are seen at a standard level across both young and old age groups.
+Health data shows Dingley Village residents have a relatively positive health status with common conditions seen across both young and old age groups.
+Approximately 54% of the total population (~5,797 people) has private health cover, compared to 47.5% in Greater Melbourne.

-Approximately 54% of Dingley Village's total population (~5,797 people) has private health cover, compared to Greater Melbourne's 47.5%.
-The most common medical conditions are arthritis (7.6%) and asthma (7.1%).
-About 69.7% of residents report no medical ailments, compared to 75.1% in Greater Melbourne.
-Dingley Village has 24.1% of residents aged 65 and over (2,602 people), higher than Greater Melbourne's 17.4%.
+The most prevalent medical conditions are arthritis (7.6%) and asthma (7.1%).
+About 69.7% of residents report no medical ailments, compared to 75.1% across Greater Melbourne.
+Dingley Village has a higher proportion of seniors aged 65 and over at 24.1% (2,602 people), compared to 17.4% in Greater Melbourne.
 Health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health